practicingruby/practicing-ruby-paid/posts/v7/008-language-learning.md

 for correctness.
 Goal is not to finish but just to learn as much as possible.

-2. Work through book reading and book exercises (90 mins)
+2. Book reading and exercises (90 mins)

 Jumping around chapters is OK, but reading whole chapters at a time is encouraged.
 Read what is most related to